ivandustin/seeds/README.md

 And it was said, "Whoever divorces his wife, let him give her a certificate of divorce."

-But I say to you that everyone who divorces his wife, except for the reason of fornication, is making her commit adultery.
+But I say to you that all who divorces his wife, except for the reason of fornication, is making her commit adultery.

 And whoever marries a divorced woman commits adultery.